Skip to main content

 • For servers of arbitrary configuration, you determine the redundancy of connection to the required network (local or Internet) yourself;

 • If technically possible, when ordering two or more servers, they are located in different racks.
-You can view the current server location and submit a server move request to another rack in Control Panel, Servers and HardwareServers, Server Location tab.
+View the current location of the servers and send a request to move the server to another rack can be found in the control panel, section Servers and hardwareServerstab Server locations.

 Increase fault tolerance

-Increase the fault tolerance of the client service at the physical layer by reducing the number of likely points of failure.
-When building an IT infrastructure, likely points of failure could be:
+Increasing the fault tolerance of the client service at the physical level can be achieved by reducing the number of probable points of failure.
+When building an IT infrastructure, probable points of failure can be:

 • the server itself and its components (disks, power supplies, network interfaces, etc.);